MaelLefeuvre/grups-rs/README.md

       child=repro(father,mother)
       ```

-3. `COMPARISONS` Define which pairwise comparisons should grups investigate to compute genetic distances.
+3. `COMPARISONS` Define which pairwise comparisons should GRUPS-rs investigate to compute genetic distances.
     - Each comparison is defined by a unique, line-separated id or name (e.g. 'parents', 'siblings').
     - comparison ids can contain whitespaces, and various special characters (though we recommend sticking to alphanumeric characters and underscores).
     - Comparisons are then parsed by targeting the `=compare()` regular expression, through this nomenclature: